unosec/project/CodeAnalysisforSSE_Assignment5.md

 Some of the major bugs included:

-- Identical sub-expressions on both sides of operator "||": The use of uninitialized value: Using thesame values on either side of a binary operator is mostlt a mistake.
+- <bold>Identical sub-expressions on both sides of operator "||":</bold> The use of uninitialized value: Using thesame values on either side of a binary operator is mostlt a mistake.
 In this case of the code it may be a copy and paste error or a bug or simply wasted code  and should be removed or simplified.

 - Review the data-flow (Non Compliant code): In PHP initializing variables before their usage is not required.
 However, using uninitialized variables is considered bad practice and should be avoided because of the following reasons: